yung-wolf/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. A function to find char 'c' in string 's'.
 3. A function that gets the length of a prefix substring.
 4. A function that searches a string for a set of bytes.
+5. A function that finds the first occurence of a substring in a string.